cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 }
 ```

 The difference is that after `impl`, we put the trait name that we want to implement, then use the `for`keyword, and then specify the name of the type we want to implement the trait for.
-Withing the `impl` block, we put the method signatures that the trait definition has defined.
+Within the `impl` block, we put the method signatures that the trait definition has defined.

 ---